On Poems On

 Michael Earl Craig

-In this collection of observational poems, Sandra considers the world around her, wherever she may be or between, and wherever her thoughts of her environment and her position in it take her.
+In this collection of observational poems, Liu considers the world around her, wherever she may be or between, and wherever her thoughts of her environment and her position in it take her.
 She uses language directly, sometimes broken, to reflect the inherent conflicts and harshness in nature, modernity, and man, but also their beauty and mysticism, and at times with a wry humour.

 About the Author

 Sandra Liu’s work has been seen in The Atlanticthe Beloit Poetry Journal1913 a journal of forms, and elsewhere.
 Collaborative work has been presented at the Gwangju Biennale and Sikkema Jenkins.
-A first book is forthcoming in 2025 with Ugly Duckling Presse.

 Praise